LuisRJean/LuisRJean/README.md

 ![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCEdEnCC6uHylBsvWSnuH-Sw?style=for-the-badge)

-- 🔭 I am currently working on different things, where I am working as a software engineer for myself and clients creating production grade end to end projects.
+- 🔭 I am currently working on machine learning problems while studying and developing software.
-- 🌱 I have worked at biomedical engineering organization(s) while studying, and later transitioned into the DevSecOps field.
-I also work as a DevOps Specialist where I mainly do automations, configurations, Implementations, Designs and integrations based projects.
+- 🌱 I have worked biomedical engineering organization(s) and later transitioned into the DevSecOps field.
+I also have worked as a DevOps Specialist where I mainly did automations, configurations, Implementations, Designs, Testing, Deployments and integrations based projects.
-- 🙇 Email for inquiries!
+- 🙇 I am looking for a new role where I can continue to grow and make contributions upon getting hired.
+Email is below !!
 - ⚡ How to reach me: ljmontreal1@gmail.com

 <h3 align="left">Connect with me:</h3>